Types of socialism: Marxism

-Some forms of the communist society that Marx envisioned, as emerging from capitalism, have been claimed to be achieved for limited periods during certain historical moments and under certain circumstances.
-For example, the Paris Commune in fact let Marx reinforce and implement his theories by adapting them to a real experience he could draw from.
-Another similar case, though disputed by anarcho-syndicalism or even anarchism, was the Spanish Revolution of 1936 (often missed or unmentioned by official historiography), during which much of Spain's economy in most of Republican areas, some of which enjoyed a practical absence of state, was put under workers' direct collective control.
+Some forms of the communist society that Marx envisioned have been claimed to have been achieved for limited periods during certain historical moments and under certain circumstances.
+For example, the Paris Commune let Marx reinforce and implement his theories by adapting them to a real world experience.
+Another similar case was the Spanish Revolution of 1936, during which much of Spain's economy in Republican areas, some of which enjoyed a practical absence of state, was put under workers' direct collective control.

-In addition to this, the term communism (as well as socialism) is often used to refer to those political and economic systems and states dominated by a political, bureaucratic class, typically attached to one single Communist party that follow Marxist–Leninist doctrines and often claim to represent the dictatorship of the proletariat in a non-democratic fashion, described by critics as in a totalitarian and bureaucratic.
-These systems are also often called Stalinism, state capitalism, state communism or state socialism.
+The term communism is often used to refer to those political and economic systems and states dominated by a political, bureaucratic class, typically attached to one single Communist party that follow Marxist–Leninist doctrines and who often claim to represent the dictatorship of the proletariat in a non-democratic fashion, described by critics as totalitarian and bureaucratic.

-With the Soviet Union's creation after the end of Russian Civil War that followed to initial success of Red October Revolution in Russia, other socialist parties in other countries and the Bolshevik party itself became Communist parties, owing allegiance of varying degrees to the Communist Party of the Soviet Union (see Communist International).
-After World War II, regimes calling themselves Communist took power in Eastern Europe.
-In 1949, the Communists in China, supported by Soviet Union and led by Mao Zedong, came to power and established the People's Republic of China.
-Among the other countries in the Third World that adopted a bureaucratic Communist state as form of government at some point were Cuba, North Korea, Vietnam, Laos, Angola and Mozambique.
-By the early 1980s, almost one third of the world's population lived under Communist states.
+With the Soviet Union's creation after the end of the Russian Civil War, socialist parties in other countries and the Bolshevik party itself became Communist parties, owing allegiance of varying degrees to the Communist Party of the Soviet Union (see Communist International).
+After World War II, Communist regimes took power in Eastern Europe.
+In 1949, the Communists in China, supported by the Soviet Union and led by Mao Zedong, came to power and established the People's Republic of China.
+Among the other countries in the Third World that adopted a bureaucratic Communist state as its government at some point were Cuba, North Korea, Vietnam, Laos, Angola, and Mozambique.
+By the early 1980s, almost one-third of the world's population lived under Communist rule.

 Communism carries a strong social stigma in the United States due to a history of anti-communism in the United States.
-Since the early 1970s, the term Eurocommunism was used to refer to the policies of Communist parties in western Europe, which sought to break with the tradition of uncritical and unconditional support of the Soviet Union.
+Since the early 1970s, the term Eurocommunism has been used to refer to the policies of Communist parties in Western Europe, which sought to break with the tradition of uncritical and unconditional support of the Soviet Union.
 Such parties were politically active and electorally significant in France and Italy.
-With the collapse of the statalized one-party systems and Marxist–Leninist governments, in Eastern Europe from the late 1980s and the breakup of the Soviet Union on December 8, 1991, Marxist–Leninist state communism's influence has decreased dramatically in Europe, but around a quarter of the world's population still lives under such a kind of Communist states.
+With the collapse of the statalized one-party systems and Marxist–Leninist governments in Eastern Europe from the late 1980s and the breakup of the Soviet Union in 1991, Marxist–Leninist state communism's influence decreased dramatically in Europe, but around a quarter of the world's population still lives under a kind of Communist state.